norvig/paip-lisp/docs/chapter1.md

 Functions in Lisp can not only be "called," or applied to arguments, they can also be manipulated just like any other kind of object.
 A function that takes another function as an argument is called a *higher-order function.*
 `mapcar` is an example.
-To demonstrate the higher-order-function style of programming, we will define a new function called `mappend.` It takes two arguments, a function and a list.
+To demonstrate the higher-order-function style of programming, we will define a new function called `mappend`.
+It takes two arguments, a function and a list.
 `mappend` maps the function over each element of the list and appends together all the results.
 The first definition follows immediately from the description and the fact that the function `apply` can be used to apply a function to a list of arguments.